Snooky Young & Clay Jenkins at Lecture Series

 Over at the Green Room, two messages are posted that ask for students' opinions about courses in music business and music technology.

 There is a music business course being offered now.
-Here's an image of the flyer for it: flyer for music business course.

 The views of current and prospective students about courses in these two areas will help the College of Music decide whether to offer them or not.